web-advanced-fall-2016/final-project-yuelin02/README.md

 ### Further Steps

+- Complete the Map and About pages, maybe Search.
+- Be able to add real pictures and time
 - Be able to delete post
-- Be able to add more pictures
 - Seperate DESCRIPTION part into different sections like sites, time, itinerary, and add layout
 - …...